ratza/SwaggerUIBundle/README.md

 SwaggerUIBundle
 ===============

-A Symfony that integrates SwaggerUI
+A Symfony Bundle that integrates SwaggerUI